Skip to Content

 Get a Good Vacuum

+This one probably goes without saying, but it’s one of the top tips from the pros… so we’re including it anyway.
 Buying a decent vacuum is a worthwhile investment.
-Not only is it important to have a vacuum that sucks (haha), it’s an appliance you’ll regularly use, so it’s worth grabbing the best vacuum you can afford right from the start.
+Not only is it essential to have a vacuum that sucks (haha), it’s an appliance you’ll regularly use, so it’s worth grabbing the best one you can afford right from the start.
 Chances are fair that if you don’t, you’ll be replacing it before you know it.

 Take a look at our post discussing 7 of the best RV vacuum cleaners, including our own.
 That post has something for every size RV and every budget.

-Here’s John using our vacuum to clean the living room of our RV.
+Here’s John using our vacuum to clean the living room of our old RV.
 This vacuum might be too large for a Class B motorhome, for instance.
 So check out our post to see some of the best RV vacuum cleaners for any size RV and any size budget.

 Use the “Stocking Method” to Locate/Retrieve Small Items